saltnpixels/crucial.css/README.md

 #### `.container-content`

 This one is the last and most complex.
 It's very helpful for articles or the main content on a blog page.
 A lot of CMS's simply dump out the article and you have no control over the inner elements and their widths.
-For article text, you want a thin line width for easy reading, but for an image, or slideshow in the middle, you want to break out of that small container and go full width.
+For example, you may want article text to have a thin line width for easy reading, but for an image, or slideshow in the middle, you want to break out of that small container and go full width.

 Thats where `.container-content` makes this easy.
 You surround the article with it and it gives each direct child a max-width.
 When you want to break out of that, simply give a child a class of: